InfiAgent/InfiAgent.github.io/index.markdown

           <h2 class="title is-3">Overview</h2>
           <div class="content has-text-justified">
             <p>
               The advent of Large Language Models (LLMs) has spurred the development of LLM-augmented Autonomous Agents (LAAs).
 These agents are capable of generating and executing code through ongoing interactions between their core LLM and the code execution environment.
 In this project, we introduce Infinite Agent (InfiAgent), a LAA focused data analysis and code writing.
-Our agent is fine-tuned on multiple open-sourced LLMs including Llama2, chatGLM3, and Code Llama.
-The fine-tuning process employs a unique pipeline for Supervised Fine-Tuning (SFT) data collection, involving the creation and optimization of ReAct conversations using GPT.
-Furthermore, we have developed a GPT-enabled automatic evaluation benchmark question set (InfiAgent-Eval), which covers various data analysis aspects such as visualization, correlation analysis, and data transformation, providing a comprehensive means for quantitatively assessing LAAs' performance across diverse tasks.
-Our preliminary results suggest that Infinite Agent could significantly advance the field of autonomous code generation and execution, with potential implications in areas such as software development, data science, and automated problem-solving.
-This page is dedicated to elucidating the intricacies of the InfiAgent-Eval framework, encompassing aspects such as dataset construction, evaluation metrics, analytical assessment, leaderboard organization, and the procedural nuances of pipeline onboarding.
+We have developed an automatic evaluation benchmark (InfiAgent-Eval), which covers various data analysis topics such as visualization, correlation analysis, and data transformation, providing a comprehensive means for quantitatively assessing LAAs' performance.
+This page describes the details of InfiAgent-Eval framework, including features such as dataset construction, evaluation metrics, analytical assessment, and the procedural details about pipeline onboarding.
             </p>
           </div>
         </div>